Leily67/Leily67/README.md

 👩‍🏫  Currently a MSC-2 student at Epitech Strasbourg

-👩‍💻  I’m currently working at [AFEDIM](https://www.afedim.fr/fr/index.html)
+👩‍💻  I’m currently working at [Crédit Mutel Immobilier](https://www.creditmutuel-immobilier.fr/fr/index.html)

 🎓  Graduate of the Webacademie at Epitech Strasbourg